Comment maximiser les exonérations fiscales lors d'un transfert d'entreprise?

 Estate planning

-Estate planning is essential to maximize tax exemptions when transferring a business.
-This includes the use of family trusts, estate freezing and income splitting to minimize estate taxes.
+Estate planning is essential to maximize tax benefits when transferring a business.
+This includes using family trusts, estate freezes, and income splitting to minimize estate taxes.

 Reduction of inheritance taxes